sdnfv/openNetVM/docs/NF_Dev.md

 Example use of Multithreading NF scaling functionality can be seen in the scaling_example NF.

 ### Shared core mode
 This is an **EXPERIMENTAL** mode for OpenNetVM.
 It allows multiple NFs to run on a shared core.
-In "normal" OpenNetVM, each NF will poll its RX queue for packets, monopolizing the CPU even if it has a low load.
-This branch adds a semaphore-based communication system so that NFs will block when there are no packets available.
-The NF Manger will then signal the semaphore once one or more packets arrive.
+In "normal" OpenNetVM, each NF will poll its RX queue and message queue for packets and messages respectively, monopolizing the CPU even if it has a low load.
+This branch adds a semaphore-based communication system so that NFs will block when there are no packets and messages available.
+The NF Manger will then signal the semaphore once one or more packets or messages arrive.

 This code allows you to evaluate resource management techniques for NFs that share cores, however it has not been fully tested with complex NFs, therefore if you encounter any bugs please create an issue or a pull request with a proposed fix.